Tanzu-Solutions-Engineering/CaaSEnv/wcp/tkg-ext/extensions/README.md

 ## Introduction

-* TKG Extensions lifecycle is managed by TMC's extension manager and kapp-controller.
+* TKG Extensions lifecycle is managed by kapp-controller.
 * TKG Extensions are packaged as `kind: Extension` objects wrapping `kind: App` objects.
-* TMC's extension manager will deploy kapp objects and kapp-controller will deploy the TKG extensions kubernetes objects.
+* kapp-controller will deploy the TKG extensions kubernetes objects.

 ### Prerequisites